 Wagner chief Prigozhin says he's accepted truce brokered by Belarus

+Kremlin spokesperson Dmitry Peskov told Russian state media late Saturday night that as part of the deal, Prigozhin will move to Belarus, and a Russian criminal case launched on Friday into his actions will be dropped.
+Wagner fighters who took part in the march towards Moscow would also not be prosecuted, Peskov said.

+Putin worked from the Kremlin all day Saturday, according to Peskov, who added that Russia's invasion of Ukraine would not be impacted by the infighting.

-The Wagner boss' actions drew an accusation of a "rebellion" from Russian President Vladimir Putin earlier in the day, though the Russian leader did not name Prigozhin individually.
+The Wagner boss' actions drew an accusation of a "rebellion" from Putin earlier in the day, though the Russian leader did not name Prigozhin individually.
 Prigozhin didn't say whether the Kremlin had responded to his demand to oust Defense Minister Sergei Shoigu.

 Belarus President Alexander Lukashenko, a close ally of Putin, held two meetings to negotiate a deal that includes "security guarantees for the Wagner PMC fighters," a news release published by Belarus' state-run news agency said.
-The Kremlin confirmed the discussions between Putin and Lukashenko had taken place, but did not discuss any terms of an agreement with Prigozhin.
+The Kremlin confirmed the discussions between Putin and Lukashenko had taken place.

 Prigozhin said on his official Telegram channel that he had agreed to turn his mercenary forces back, "realizing all the responsibility for the fact that Russian blood will be shed."
 He said his forces had marched to within 120 miles of Moscow without shedding a "single drop of the blood of our fighters."